 2. Ben-Hur (1959)

-The Nativity Story may have required over an hour and half, but William Wyler polished off the job in a hearty three minutes in Ben-Hur.
+The Nativity Story may have required over an hour and half to tell its tale but William Wyler polished off the job in just three minutes for Ben-Hur.
 Quite something for a film not best known for brevity.

 A touch more orthodox than The Star, it’s a sweet scene all the same – even if we’re not convinced that a baby was actually present at the filming…